chrisnoonan98675/site/xl-release/how-to/create-a-custom-trigger-type.markdown

 Polling an SCM is a standard example of a trigger.
 But you can also easily define and configure your own triggers if you would like to kick off releases based on other events.
 Here's how:

-## Define the trigger in the type system
+## Step 1 Define the trigger in the type system

 To start, define a new trigger type in XL Release's type system.
 You do this by adding the definition to XL Release's type definition file in `<XL_RELEASE_HOME>/ext/synthetic.xml`: